Table of contents

 • Days Needed: 2-4

-• Quick Summary: If you want to enjoy some of the best parts of the High Trinity Alps, but don’t have the time or don’t want to deal with a car shuttle, this out-and-back trip may be a good fit.
+Quick Summary: If you want to enjoy some of the best parts of the High Trinity Alps without a car shuttle, this out-and-back trip may be a good fit.
 Start off with an ascent from Big Flat trailhead to the Caribou Lakes Basin, which is a stunning place to wander among alpine lakes.
 You can climb to the top of Caribou Mountain and scramble to the top of Sawtooth Ridge for epic views over the Trinity Alps.
-Those with extra time and energy can make the steep descent down Sawtooth Ridge to visit Emerald and Sapphire Lakes.
+Those with extra time and energy also can make the steep descent down Sawtooth Ridge to visit Emerald and Sapphire Lakes.

 Four Lakes Loop